straw market

 3. Not All Goods Are Hand Made

-While this is a great place to find handcrafted goods made by skillful locals, it’s important to point out that not everything here is handmade.
-Amongst the woven straw bags, baskets, and conch shell jewelry, you’ll find your typical souvenirs such as t-shirts, dresses, hats, magnets, shot glasses, towels, and other goods…made in China.
+While the Straw Market is a fantastic place to find handcrafted goods made by skilled local artisans, it’s worth noting that not everything is handmade.
+Mixed in with the woven bags, baskets, and conch shell jewelry, you’ll also find the usual lineup of mass-produced souvenirs—think t-shirts, dresses, magnets, shot glasses, towels, and hats, many of which are labeled “Made in China.”

 4. You're Expected to Barter